haitwang-cloud/ai-gateway/site/docs/getting-started/installation.md

     --skip-crds
 ```

-> If you are experiencing network issues with `docker.io` , you can follow the [Install from Source Code](https://github.com/envoyproxy/gateway/tree/main/charts/gateway-helm#install-from-source-code) instructions.

 ## Configuring Envoy Gateway

 After installing Envoy AI Gateway, apply the AI Gateway-specific configuration to Envoy Gateway, restart the deployment, and wait for it to be ready: